H3VR-Modding/Sodalite/README.md

 ## What's in this plugin
 - BepInEx log panel, accessible from the wrist menu
 - Some API code to allow easier interfacing with various parts of the game including firearms, Steam leaderboards, lockable panels, the player, the vault, and the wrist menu.
-- (WIP) UI Widgets system to fill custom panels with programatically generated layouts
+- UI Widgets system to fill custom panels with programatically generated layouts
 - Various smaller extension methods and classes to assist in the development of plugins for H3VR

 ## Installation